StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Setup Guides/Using the Account Object.md

 -->

-Use the global `Account` object to access the current account state.

 ## Overview

-You can use the ``Account`` object that is injected into your App's view hierarchy as an environment object to access `SpeziAccount` state.
+You can access the current user account state using the ``Account`` `Module`.
-Particularly useful are the properties ``Account/signedIn`` and ``Account/details`` to access the current account state.
+It provides information if the user is currently ``Account/signedIn`` and allows to access the user ``Account/details``.

-Below is a short code example to access the global ``Account`` instance.
+Below is a short code example demonstrating how to access `Account` from your SwiftUI view hierarchy.
 ```swift
 struct MyView: View {
     @Environment(Account.self) var account